Disclaimer

 Notes:

 1) I defined markets as "highly correlated" when their weekly open prices have greater than 0.85 correlation between March 1995 (the start of most of the combined futures and options Commitments of Traders datasets) and the end of 2007 (the end of my backtest data).
+Note that I haven't updated these correlations with data since 2007, so they may no longer be a reliable guide.
+I intend to update them at some later point.

 2) Markets like the Nikkei and NASDAQ 100 that have the notation "n/a" aren't highly correlated with any other market.
 These uncorrelated markets are useful for building diversity into my portfolio.